Trusted WordPress tutorials, when you need them most.

 Rebuilding the WordPress search index

 However, for even better results, you may want to create advanced search forms for different kinds of content.
-For example, you might create a smart WooCommerce product search form that looks at particular product categories only.
+For example, you might create a smart WooCommerce product search form that searches only within specific product categories.

 An example of a custom search form on a WordPress website

-Each form will override the default WordPress search algorithm, so you can create as many different forms as you want with unique settings.
+Each form will override the default WordPress search behavior, so you can create as many different forms as you want with unique settings.

 To get started, you’ll want to head over to SearchWP » Search Forms and click the ‘Add New’ button.